lord-cosmos/elixir_projects/Elixir.md

 Leveraging Erlang from within our Elixir applications is easy and effectively doubles the number of libraries available to us.
 Difference btw Elixir and Erlang :

 1. atoms `:atom` , `atom.`
 2. String UTF-8 encoded binaries, char lists
 3. variables can start with lowercase/upper case, Only upper case is allowed
 4. Rebinging Allowed, Not allowed.

+--

+In Elixir, the ! (exclamation mark) at the end of a function name conventionally denotes that the function is a "bang" or "dangerous" operation.
+It usually indicates that the function performs an operation that can _raise errors or have side effects_.

+the ? (question mark) at the end of a function name conventionally denotes that the function might deal with single-character inputs or perform some specific operation related to single characters.